Medically reviewed by Aimee Paik, MD

 Using clindamycin topical treatment can increase your risk for antibiotic resistance.
 In order to prevent this, it's important to use a benzoyl peroxide gel or wash alongside your treatment.
 Using benzoyl peroxide helps to minimize the risk of antibiotic resistance.

 Topical clindamycin can be found in a few different formats but is most commonly found in lotion or gel textures.
-When used on its own, clindamycin lotion can be used morning or night, depending on your dermatologist's instructions.
+When used on its own, clindamycin lotion can be used morning or night, depending on your provider's instructions.

 As mentioned earlier, it's important to use clindamycin and benzoyl peroxide together to help prevent antibiotic resistance.
 There are formulas that combine clindamycin with benzoyl peroxide, but you can also use a benzoyl peroxide wash as a part of your skincare routine.